 Now, your main goal is to create your first Shopify store.
 So, start taking the following steps toward your goal.

-The example we will be using in this guide is a clothing dropshipping store called “Our New Dropshipping Store”.
+However, the example I will be using in this guide is a clothing dropshipping store called “My New Dropshipping Store”.

-Once you have signed up, you will be directed straight to your store admin screen.
+Once you have signed up, you will be directed straight to your store admin screen, or Shopify dashboard.
 And it will look like this.

-With this, you have taken the initial step in creating your first Shopify store.
+With this, you have taken the initial step in how to set up your first store On Shopify.
 Next comes the customization of your first Shopify store.

 The truth is, there is a difference between an operational store and an exceptional Shopify store.
 But what is it that separates the best from the rest?
 Let’s find out together!

 Moreover, some themes are universal and suitable for selling various products, whereas others were designed with a specific niche in mind.
-For example, the Brooklyn theme is suitable for a modern clothing store.
+For example, the Dawn theme is suitable for a modern clothing store.

 Also, make sure your chosen theme has a beautiful and modern design.
-To get ahead in the game, don’t miss our ultimate review & guide – Debutify Shopify Theme.
+To get ahead in the game, don’t miss my ultimate review & guide – Debutify Shopify Theme.

 Once you have chosen a theme, you need to customize it.
 You should not worry in case you are unsure if it is the right theme for your first Shopify store.

-In the header section, make sure your navigation menu is so clear that visitors and customers can find their way around your site.
+Hence, what I do, in the header section, I make sure my navigation menu is so clear that visitors and customers can find their way around my site.

 Though you may want to add different colors to your checkout pages, you should keep the design simple.
 It is also a good idea to add your logo here.